A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Normal Factor Graphs

-The importance of the support NFG and the set of projected valid configurations will become clear from the subsequent discussion.
+The importance of the support NFG and the set of projected valid configurations will become clear from subsequent discussions.
 Note that for any valid configuration $x_{\E}$, the value of the global function, i.e., $f_{\N}(x_{\E})$, depends only on the part of $x_{\E}$ indexed by the edges incident on the interaction functions.